vrokad/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

          export EXTRALAYERS="meta-qcom-extras"

          # CUST_ID is used to clone the proprietary source repositories downloaded by meta-qcom-extras.
          # It allows source compilation for the corresponding binaries present in meta-qcom-hwe.
-         # This ID is constant for the firmware repository for example "qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk.git".
-         # CUST_ID must be initialized  for "Licensed developers (contact Qualcomm for access)".
+         # CUST_ID must be set to "213195" for no-modem based distributions ("qualcomm-linux-spf-1-0_ap_standard_oem_nomodem",
+         # "qualcomm-linux-spf-1-0_ap_standard_oem_nm-qimpsdk", "qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk").
+         # For other modem based distributions, CUST_ID must be set based on the "Customer ID".
-         # To find <CUST_ID>, log in to your account at qualcomm.com.
+         # To find "Customer ID", sign in to your account at qualcomm.com.
-         # Click the profile icon, select Account Settings, and then scroll down to the Company Information section for Customer ID.
+         # Click the Profile icon, select Account Settings, and then scroll down to the Company Information section.
-         # Use the number specified to export <CUST_ID>.
+         # export CUST_ID using the following command.
-         export CUST_ID="213195"
+         export CUST_ID=<Customer ID>

          # The firmware recipe is compiled when the Yocto build is initiated.
 Firmware recipe expects the
          # path of firmware.
 You have generated firmware prebuilts (boot-critical and split-firmware binaries)